riscv-builders/riscv-builders.github.io/README.md

   - rve-v
 ```

-Or specify the RISCV SOC name that you wish to runs on.
+Or specify the RISCV SoC/CPU name that you wish to runs on.

+For example:
 ```yaml
 runs-on:
   - riscv-builders